Le1s/rom_manifests/README.md

 ---

 # Branches
-Currently, this repo have branches for device trees for following ROMs:
+Currently, we have for device trees for following ROMs:

 No. | ROM Name		| ROM Ver.  | Android Ver.	| ROM Branch	| Local Branch | Manifest											| Working  |
 ---:|:--------------|:----------|:--------------|:--------------|:-------------|:---------------------------------------------------|:--------:|